Sunday, May 13, 2018

 Throughout Simone's search she is guided (read: manipulated) by the only one who understands who she is, a demon named Wraith.
 He was the one who told her the truth about her past, about her mother, and advised her to leave her child.
 He is simultaneously her best friend and her worst enemy.
 Their relationship is of course complex, but even Simone doesn't realize just how complex until the end of the book.

 See?
 Relent isn't a paranormal romance.
 Not in the traditional sense.
 It's a story of a daughter who was abandoned by her mother.
 The story of a mother who abandons her child.
 It is about the lengths a mother will go to to give her child a chance at life, even if it means not telling her child what's really going on, letting that child hate her for the decisions she makes because there is no way the child can understand what drives them.
 And it's about sacrifice, giving all you have, all you are, for the one you love.

 So, yes, I will probably continue cringing every time I say Relent is a paranormal romance.
 Not because PNR is such a bad thing, but because it's not the right category.
 Unfortunately, there is no category for romantic supernatural fiction about mother-daughter relationships.
 At least now I can explain why Relent is different, and why it's more than just a book I wrote that I think you should read.

-You can find Relent on Amazon and other online retailers by clicking THIS LINK.
+You can find Relent on Amazon by clicking THIS LINK.